x13-me/Kenwood-Steering-Wheel-Control/README.md

 # Kenwood Steering Wheel Control
  This repository contains documentation on Kenwood's "proprietary" Steering Wheel Control (SWC) interface

+Please note, this is a work in progress, and links may be broken

 See [/Protocol.md](https://github.com/x13-me/Kenwood-Steering-Wheel-Control/blob/main/Protocol.md) for protocol info

 See [/Mappings.md](https://github.com/x13-me/Kenwood-Steering-Wheel-Control/blob/main/Mappings.md) for information on mappings, reverse engineered on KDC-BT34U, believed to be the same across all kenwood units